Shoshana (film): Release

 The film had its world premiere at the 2023 Toronto International Film Festival.
-It was released by Altitude Film Distribution on 23 February 2024 in the UK.
-It will be released in the US by Greenwich Entertainment on 25 July 2025.
+It was released by Altitude Film Distribution on 23 February 2024 in the UK, and by Greenwich Entertainment on 25 July 2025 in the US.

 Reception

 The film received generally positive reviews.
+Metacritic, which uses a weighted average, assigned the film a score of 65 out of 100, based on eight critics, indicating "generally favorable" reviews.

 Ellen E. Jones gave the film four out of five stars in her review in The Observer.
 Jones described the film as "intelligent and compelling", continuing to praise it for "giving valuable insight into the variance of opinion within the era’s Zionist movement."
 Film critic Mark Kermode also praised the film: "The fact that most of what the story tells us is actually true, I think gives it a kind of a real sense of bite that this relationship does become a microcosm of a much wider conflict."
 John Nathan of The Jewish Chronicle wrote "Winterbottom deserves credit for conveying complexity on a subject where fervently held opinion much prefers simplicity."
 However, Nathan criticised the film for doing "nothing to reflect the huge proportion of modern Israel’s population that originates in the Middle East and Africa."
 Hannah Brown of The Jerusalem Post felt that the scope of the story and setting was better suited to a miniseries format: "But somehow, the wide canvas here doesn’t present a satisfying picture, despite the echoes of the conflict that continue till today.
 I almost wished this were a mini-series rather than a movie, so each character could be developed further.
 Tel Aviv of this era was so complex, that it defeats this attempt to tell its story in two hours."